muratk5n/thirdwave/en/README.md

 ---

 That's crazy.
 That will help turn crypto even more of a speculative asset.
-Nearly all of coins are incorrectly designed as currency, dont want more people rushing into these things, creating fragility in the system.
+Nearly all coins are incorrectly designed as currency, dont want more people rushing into these things, creating fragility in the system.